Azure/azure-iiot-opc-vault-service/DEVELOPMENT.md

 * `run`: compile the projects and run the service.
 This will prompt for elevated privileges in Windows to run the web service.

+The scripts check for the environment variables setup.
+You can set the environment variables globally in your OS, or use the "env-vars-setup" script in the scrips folder.

 ### Sandbox

 The scripts assume that you configured your development environment,